 But even with all of these depressing statistics and the description of what can seem like an implacable foe, there was somehow the feeling that all was not yet lost, that we still had time to make a change, and that we could actually do it.
 The main beacon of hope came from countering the argument that we hear so often, that industrial agriculture may not be ideal but is the only thing that can feed the planet.
 She pointed out that 70% of the world’s food production comes from small farmers, who only use 25% of the productive land, and that using agroecological principles is actually more productive if you measure total food output per hectare and not just the output of one crop, and how more biodiversity leads to more production and more profit.
 She pointed out that pesticides shouldn’t be needed if the field is in balance, and that there is no waste in this system – there’s always the mouth of a cow, that every living system is self-organized and based on cooperation.

 The hope also came from calling for a better, more democratic, resilient, creative and local farming.
 She called for supporting the small farmers, for moving to a model that returns 50% to the farmer, rather than the 1% they receive now, so that people could return to the land and use their creativity to create jobs and food.
 She pointed out that 50% or people now work in food, but mostly in the industrialization of it, so they could easily shift.
-She called on scientists to do research in this area, not on GMOs, and on journalists to write about the truth and on ways to She pointed to what’s happening in Greece and Rome and Spain, where unemployment among young people is staggering, and how they are now going to farm.
+She called on scientists to do research in this area, not on GMOs, and on journalists to write about the truth and on ways to become more sustainable.
+She pointed to what’s happening in Greece and Rome and Spain, where unemployment among young people is staggering, and how they are now going to farm.
 She told about the work that she’s doing to save seed, to fight the corporations and to start a university to learn about building a whole food system and reclaiming democracy, committing to non-violent agriculture.
 And she was clear that we need to act now, that we have a short time to reclaim our bread and freedom, otherwise we will have neither bread, nor freedom.

 As the moderator pointed out, Vandana Shiva definitely succeeded in getting the audience fired up and fighting the damping effects of criticism.
 The audience listened raptly and gave her a standing ovation.
 The reviews afterwards from audience members were uniformly positive, citing her as inspiring and warm.